 4 Critical Steps in Developing a Robust Project Charter

 Project Charter is one of the first critical steps in the project life cycle.
 Without a project charter, a project is like a ship without sails; it doesn’t have what it takes to move forward and lacks direction.
-According to popular project management approaches, the primary objective is to develop a project charter before initiating a project.
+According to popular project management certification courses approaches, the primary objective is to develop a project charter before initiating a project.
 The main purpose of developing a project charter is to identify the project vision, scope, deliverables, execution, and organization, and implementation plan.
 It gives direction to the project and helps you to get the buy-in from all the stakeholders on how the project life cycle spans out.
 The project charter will also help you to manage the scope of your project wherein it determines what needs to be attained at what point in time.

 Critical Steps Involved in Developing a Robust Project Charter